 Another key to finding a future home is location, location, location.
 The paper's leadership strongly feels that the optimal location for a DP office will be in the area bounded by 36th & 41st Streets east-to-west, and Chestnut and Spruce Streets north-to-south.

 This geography is based on a number of factors, the most important of which is proximity to where students live today and are likely to live in the near-term future.
 Even with the recent eastward expansion of campus, most of the DP's staff (the large majority of whom are upperclassmen) will continue to live near 40th Street -- in university dorms or off-campus housing.
 Those staff members work all hours of the day and night; most editors, for example, walk home from the office each night between midnight and 3 a.m.
 Additionally, many staff members -- reporters, photographers, advertising representatives -- need to be in and out of the office multiple times throughout the day.
 Proximity to a variety of food establishments is important due to the hours of production.
-The DP also receives a significant amount of foot traffic from members of the community who come to our office to meet with reporters, place advertisements, enter reader contests, etc. Weighing all these factors, an office on the new eastern edge of campus would not be at all practical for the newspaper's operations.
+The DP also receives foot traffic from members of the community who come to our office to meet with reporters, place advertisements, enter reader contests, etc. Weighing all these factors, an office on the new eastern edge of campus would not be at all practical for the newspaper's operations.

 Working with Penn to find a new home